Appearance

 or any other environment, it is required.

 Publishing is as simple as selecting the right environment and pressing publish.
-This will automatically upload the latest built game config to the environment of your choice, be it localhost
+This will automatically upload the latest built game config to the environment of your choice, whether it be localhost

 or a deployed game server.